Thoseyearsbrian/Aegis/Docs/en-US/README.md

 ## 🙌 Community Support

 If you find value in this project, please consider giving it a ⭐️ Star.
-All relevant updates will be announced via our [Telegram](https://telegram.org) notification channels — feel free to subscribe and stay informed.

-**Telegram Update Channel** – <a href="https://t.me/aegisupdates" target="_blank">Aegis Updates</a>: Publishes the latest rule versions, changelogs, and important announcements.

-**Telegram Community Group** – <a href="https://t.me/aegisdiscussion" target="_blank">Aegis Discussion</a>: Open for suggestions, feedback, and collaborative contributions from the community.